-MIEFF was established with a strong aspiration to create a new cultural institution that would provide a presentable and close look at a wide range of experimental practices with the moving image.
+MIEFF was established in 2016 with a strong aspiration to create a new cultural institution that would provide a presentable and close look at a wide range of experimental practices with the moving image.
 This approach allows to pay exclusive and thorough attention to the talents that might have previously been overlooked by the vast number of conventional film festivals which only spare a small corner for experimental categories within their programmes.

 Our priority here is to showcase the best and most interesting works, hopefully giving gifted artists and filmmakers from around the world an opportunity to show their talent from all sides and allowing the audience to have a breath of fresh air over the running days of our festival.
 Our mission is also to create fruitful links within contemporary art and cinematic spheres and to highlight cultural areas of immediate interest.